Graph Implementation in C++ using Adjacency List and Matrix

-Graph is the most fundamental concept in data science and in this blog we will be covering Graph implementation in C++ using both adjacency matrix and adjacency list.
-In Graph every node is connected with each other through edges that maintains the relationship between each other.
+Graphs are the most fundamental concept in data structures and in this blog we will be covering graph implementation in C++ using both adjacency matrix and adjacency list.
+In Graph, every node is connected with each other through edges that maintains the relationship between each other.

 Graph is a hierarchical model that maintains network between nodes in a direct and undirected manner.
-There are different types of graphs in data structures.
-So let’s begin to understanding the introduction and types of graph representation.
+There are different types of graph in data structure.
+So let us begin to understand the introduction and types of graph representation.

 Graphs are the important concept in computer science domain because it is worked on a hierarchical model.
-In Graph data structure there are two components that are nodes and edges and the nodes are connected with each other through edges.
+In Graph data structure there are two components that are nodes and edges where nodes are connected with each other through edges.

 There are different types of graph in data structure which includes directed graph, undirected graph, weighted graph, cyclic graph, acyclic graph, complete graph, connected and disconnected graph.